Costume Jewellery and an Americano

 “Wine would be good please.
 Anything will do.”

 “This looks really good.
-You sure it’s alright.”
+You sure it’s all right.”

 “Can I think about it?”